ZouJiu1/LSQplus/README.md

 ## commit log<br>

 [20260816] if you want to quantize ops like conv + linear + add + div + multiply + sub + concat + softmax + sigmoid + relu, and so on.
-You can write below classes to replace ops "+ - * / concat softmax relu ......", and replace ops in your network with these classes
+You can write below classes to replace ops "+ - * / concat softmax relu ......", and replace ops in your network with these classes, add these classes to file [quantization/lsqplus_quantize_V1.py](quantization/lsqplus_quantize_V1.py)

 ```
 class QuantAdd(nn.Module):
     def __init__(self)